 It may not need to be said that you will not see this as a line item on a first year team’s to-do list, but it is absolutely an item that programs will want to evaluate in order to continue their players’ development as they move forward.
 I do not believe it is controversial, nor an opinion, to say that box lacrosse helps field lacrosse players develop into better overall lacrosse players.
 The trouble is when you have to make too many concessions based on where you can play, players are not able to gain the benefits of box lacrosse, or perhaps just not as many benefits.

-As previously stated, one solution that many programs are now turning to which solves nearly all of these problems is to build their own box lacrosse floor.
+As previously stated, one solution that many programs are now turning to which solves nearly all of these problems is to build their own box lacrosse facility.
 While this may seem like an option only for the richest of programs, I am going to share the story of one upstate New York program that has undertaken this effort and is getting ready to bring their dream of a true box lacrosse experience to their town.

 Liverpool, NY is a suburb of Syracuse with a long, rich history in lacrosse.
 They are one of the largest High Schools in the area (graduating over 500 students per class) and every year are matched up against the likes of West Genesee, Fayetteville-Manlius, and many other perennial powerhouse programs.
 Liverpool is pretty much the definition of a traditional lacrosse hotbed program.
 And a cornerstone of lacrosse in Liverpool has always been playing box.
 The youth in the area historically would play field in the summer, but once you are about to enter high school, you are then invited to play box lacrosse.
 I speak with some authority about this because this is exactly the path I followed as a player en route to being a Liverpool graduate myself.
 The box that they play in, by the way?
 Fenced-in basketball courts.